 In November 2015, the program made its new home at the University of North Carolina at Chapel Hill to integrate with university initiatives.
 Major sources of funding for Peers for Progress have included the Eli Lilly and Company Foundation, the Bristol Myers Squibb Foundation, and the Merck Foundation.

 - University of North Carolina at Chapel Hill

-Peers for Progress is based in the Department of Health Behavior & Health Education at the Gillings School of Global Public Health and the Department of Family Medicine at the School of Medicine, both at the University of North Carolina at Chapel Hill.
+Peers for Progress is based in the Department of Health Behavior & Health Education at the Gillings School of Global Public Health at the University of North Carolina at Chapel Hill.

 Our UNC home supports the development of peer support curricula and training resources through identification of state of the art research and other literatures, coordinates solicitation and review of grant proposals, provides evaluation and other assistance to grantees, directs cross-site program evaluation, promotes peer support through international and other contacts, and collaborates with leadership of Peers for Progress in general program administration.